ivan-berlocher/la-lyvanie/manifeste/lifeos-usp-humania.md

 **A mythology.**

-La Lyvanie is not just a story.
+La Lyvania is not just a story.
 It's the **origin** of our design language.

 - Light = Information